Seatis/my-teaching-materials/team-project/tribes-of-lagopus/tribes_API_specification.md

 ```

 #### Response
-- if userId is an existing userId, it returns a `HTTP 200` status with a mock `Kingdom` object:
+- if the token is valid, it returns a `HTTP 200` status with the `Kingdom` object of the user:
 ```json
 {
   "id" : 1,